Religions

 Religious freedom is a fundamental human right which is protected by many international agreements and treaties.
 It means that everyone has the right to openly practice their religion without being discriminated against or persecuted.

-Attacks on places of worship have increased, and we are seeing more examples of Islamophobia in the U.S, Europe, and in particular in France where Muslim women and girls have been banned from wearing the hijab.
-We also feature an extensive guide to the Mahsa Amini protests in Iran which saw widespread civil unrest after Amini was arrested by the Guidance Patrol for violating Iran’s mandatory hijab law.
-She was severely beaten by officers, and later died in their custody.
+Attacks on places of worship have increased, and we are seeing more examples of Islamophobia in the U.S., Europe, and France, where Muslim women and girls have been banned from wearing the hijab.
+We also feature an extensive guide to the Mahsa Amini protests in Iran, which saw widespread civil unrest after Amini was arrested by the Guidance Patrol for violating Iran’s mandatory hijab law.
+She was severely beaten by officers and later died in their custody.

-State religions exist when sovereign states officially endorse a certain religion.
-We see examples of this in the Middle East where many states recognise Islam as the official faith.
+State religions exist when sovereign states officially endorse a particular religion.
+We see examples of this in the Middle East, where many states recognise Islam as the official faith.
 Other examples include Buddhism in Cambodia and Myanmar, Catholicism in Spain and many Latin American countries, and the Church of England in, you guessed it, England.

-The relationship between religion and state is a complex issue.
-In many countries, religion has a significant influence on political and social life, while in others there is a strict separation of church and state.
-This relationship usually has implications for religious freedom as religious restrictions impacting our everyday lives effect all citizens regardless of individual beliefs.
+The relationship between religion and the state is a complex issue.
+In many countries, religion significantly influences political and social life, while in others, there is a strict separation of church and state.
+This relationship usually has implications for religious freedom, as religious restrictions impact the everyday lives of all citizens regardless of individual beliefs.

-When religion and state are intertwined, this can influence important policies on everything from human rights, to education, healthcare, women’s rights, and even environmental protections.
-The Pope’s active role in the promotion of climate action has proven to be an important motivator for leaders to step up their environmental commitments.
+When religion and state are intertwined, this can influence important policies on everything from human rights to education, healthcare, women's rights, and environmental protections.
+The Pope's active role in promoting climate action was an important motivator for leaders to step up their environmental commitments.

-There are however many instances where this relationship has resulted in the restriction of rights, the drawing back of freedoms, the isolation of marginal communities, and even threats to democracy.
-The recent decision by the U.S. Supreme Court to overturn Roe v.
+There are, however, many instances where this relationship has resulted in the restriction of rights, the drawing back of freedoms, the isolation of marginal communities, and even threats to democracy.
+The decision by the U.S. Supreme Court to overturn Roe v.
 Wade resulted in the removal of the constitutional right to abortion for U.S. women.
-In this case, religion played a central role in the Justices decisions which now influences the lives of women throughout the country.
+In this case, religion played a central role in the Justices' decisions, which now influences women's lives throughout the country.

-Embracing Spirituality - Inner Peace and Personal Growth
+Embracing Spirituality - Inner Peace & Personal Growth

 Spirituality is highly personal and comes in many forms.
-It can help us to find peace, calm, and allows time for personal reflection and growth without being committed to any specific religious group.
-In the U.S. 70% of adults consider themselves spiritual in some way.
+It can help us to find peace and allow time for personal reflection and growth without being committed to any specific religious group.
+In the U.S., 70% of adults consider themselves spiritual in some way.

 The Growing Popularity of Atheism